 “Alan Greig has been surprising and entertaining in equal measures over the last decade” The Metro

-He has also performed with Commonground Sign Dance Theatre (London), Janice Parker Productions, Theatre du Pif (Hong Kong) David Hughes Dance, Off Kilter, and SmallPetiteKlein.
+Alan has also performed with Commonground Sign Dance Theatre (London), Janice Parker Productions, Theatre du Pif (Hong Kong) David Hughes Dance, Off Kilter, and SmallPetiteKlein.
 Alan has performed professionally since 1986, most notably for X Factor Dance Company (1990-2009).

 “Greig has always managed to come up with pieces of dance that are at once unique, disturbing, thought provoking and most importantly entertaining” Edinburgh’s Evening News.

 ‘Into the light’, a previous solo show was performed at the Shanghai Dance festival and supported by the British Council/Scottish Executive to perform at the Shanghai World Expo fair (UK Pavilion).
-In the post Covid world Alan hopes to develop his one man show to tour to black box theatre venues and at site specific locations.

 “Greig’s works are meaningful, evocative and accessible.”
 The Guardian.